NVIDIA/aistore/docs/cli/cluster.md

 Show current (live) statistics, including:
 * utilization percentages
 * used and available storage capacity
-* variety of latencies including list-objects and intra-cluster control comm.
+* variety of latencies, including list-objects and intra-cluster control comm.
 * networking stats (transmitted and received object numbers and total bytes), and more.

 For a broader background and details, please see [Monitoring AIStore with Prometheus](/docs/prometheus.md).

-The scope of the `ais show cluster stats` command can be a specific node (denoted by `DAEMON_ID`) or the entire cluster.
+You can give a specific node (denoted by `DAEMON_ID`) as the argument for `ais show cluster stats` to narrow the scope of the statistics, or you can view stats for the entire cluster.
 In the latter case, the command displays aggregated counters and cluster-wide averages, where applicable.

 ### Options